magnusja/WasIstDasFuer1Drone/Readme.md

 * pygame
 * python-opencv

 Start the webserver located in folder webserver/ on localhost or somewhere remote where classification takes place.
 Then route http traffic via SSH, for instance.
+A working caffe model you can use to start the server is also in the directory.

 Then just start main.py, wait until you get a camera stream and try steering.